airscript/airscript-engine/README.md

 ### Warning: Proof of concept made in less than 12 hours!

-This is an app to be deployed on Heroku that will let you run Lua scripts from Github that run as if they were on [Webscript](http://webscript.io).
+This is a Python app to be deployed on Heroku that will let you run Lua scripts from Github that run as if they were on [Webscript](http://webscript.io).
 This effectively gives you a free version of Webscript.